marina601/discover-malta/README.md

 ### Wireframes

-- I have used [Balsamiq](https://balsamiq.com/) to create wireframes for Scooter Circle.
+- I have used [Balsamiq](https://balsamiq.com/) to create wireframes for Discover Malta.
 - You can view my wireframes [here](https://github.com/marina601/scooter-circle/tree/master/wireframes)